Cognoscan/condense_db/spec.md

 Documents are immutable objects that may be signed.
 A document is referred to by its cryptographic hash, which is a hash of the object and any attached signatures.
-It is expected that a document will be sent as an array containing the object and the associated signatures.
+It is expected that a document will be sent as the document object followed by its associated signatures.
 As an example, here is a simple document that has been signed by two separate Identities:

 ```json